Everything you need to know as a first-time student.

 For registration or payments queries, contact Continuing Professional Education.

-You will receive all course notes as well as access to online teaching facilities, the QUT Library and QUT Law Library.
+You will receive access to online teaching facilities, the QUT Library and QUT Law Library.

 You will complete:

-After successfully completing the Mediation (course 1) and this course, you will be eligible to apply to become a nationally accredited mediator with an organisation such as the Bar Association, Australian Mediation Association or the Resolution Institute, provided you satisfy the requirements of the particular organisation, including obtaining mediator insurance.
+After successfully completing Mediation course 1a or Mediation course 1b and courses 3 and 4 and passing your national mediation assessment, you will be eligible to apply to become a nationally accredited mediator with an organisation such as the Bar Association, Queensland Law Society, Australian Mediation Association or the Resolution Institute, provided you pay the requisite fees and satisfy the the additional requirements of the particular organisation, including holding current mediator insurance.

-Our Family mediation practice course will enable you to complete your supervised practice, which is a prerequisite to applying for family dispute resolution practitioner (FDRP) accreditation.
-You will mediate family law parenting disputes with real families at the QUT Family Mediation Service on our Kelvin Grove campus, under the supervision of an experienced and accredited FDRP .
+Our Family mediation practice course will enable you to complete 20 hours of your supervised practice, which is a prerequisite to applying for family dispute resolution practitioner (FDRP) accreditation.
+You will mediate family law disputes with real families at the QUT Family Mediation Service on our Kelvin Grove campus, under the supervision of an experienced and accredited FDRPs .